Answered By: Nazlin Bhimani Last Updated: Nov 30, 2018 Views: 1155

 You can also edit your Settings in Google Scholar to include other libraries for which you have membership.
 This is a good idea on your computer, laptop or other device.
 Click on Settings, then Library Links (left hand side of the screen) and then type the name of the library or libraries you want to include in the search results.
 For example, if you are a member of Senate House Library, you may want to find the library and then confirm you want to include the library in your search results by saving.

 Working on campus

-When you are on campus (using a networked IOE computer) you don't need to use a special Google Scholar link, as you will be recognised as an IOE user and 'SFX@UCL' links will appear automatically.
+When you are on campus (using a networked UCL IOE computer) you don't need to use a special Google Scholar link, as you will be recognised as an IOE user and 'Findit@UCL' links will appear automatically.